kristiank139/Musicguessing/README.md

 ## Program problems:

 1. Title cannot include many charactes
-2. No way to reveal the correct guess yet
+2. No way to reveal the correct title yet